-Kittens have a reputation for being playful.
-Why is play so important to them?
+Kittens are known to be playful.
+Why is playing so important to them?

-Play is a very important part of the feline world and kittens need the opportunity to play in order to learn vital adult skills both for communication and for hunting.
+he play is a very important part of the feline world and kittens need the opportunity to play in order to learn vital adult skills both for communication and for hunting.
 From a very early age, they play with their littermates and with objects that they find in their environment.
-Indeed, play provides the ideal opportunity for kittens to investigate the world around them.
+Indeed, playing provides the ideal opportunity for kittens to investigate the world around them.
 Young kittens play using chasing and pouncing behaviors that seem to have their origin in predation.

 Predatory play is an integral part of feline play behavior and early learning.
-This play in a kitten is often aggressive and intense.
-During kitten development three different forms of play are used.
-Up to the point of weaning, most of the kitten’s playful interactions have been with the queen or with littermates and this is described as social play.
+It could often appear as aggressive and intense.
+During kitten’s development, three different forms of play are common.
+Up to the point of weaning, most of the kitten’s playful interactions have been with the queen or with littermates and which are described as a social play.

-At the time of weaning, kittens will begin to show more interest in objects in their environment and will begin to act out the behavioral sequences associated with hunting, by chasing and stalking moving objects as well as those that can be swiped, batted and propelled with a paw.
-This so called object play is believed to be important in the development of eye-paw coordination and hunting skills, and the presence of an experienced hunting mother is believed to increase the kitten’s opportunity to observe the appropriate behaviors and develop its own hunting prowess.
-Locomotory play is fully developed at 10 to 12 weeks of age, and is important in the development of balance and agility.
-Since play is such an important component of kitten development, proper play and exercise should be encouraged.
+At the time of weaning, kittens will begin to show more interest in objects in their environment and will begin to present behavioral sequences associated with hunting, by chasing and stalking moving objects as well as those that can be swiped, batted and propelled with a paw.
+It is called object play and is believed to be important in the development of the eye-paw coordination and kitten’s hunting skills.
+The presence of an experienced hunting mother is believed to increase the kitten’s opportunity to observe the appropriate behaviors and develop its own hunting abilities.
+The locomotory play is fully developed when the kittens are 10 to 12 weeks old, and is important in the development of balance and agility.
+Since play is such an important component of a kitten’s development, proper play and exercise should be encouraged.

 Kittens use multiple objects as prey items when they play.
 This play behavior consists of stalking, pouncing, jumping, biting, and clawing.
 They often prefer small objects that can easily be moved with their paws or grasped in the mouth.
 Avoid objects that are so small that they could be ingested and cause intestinal blockage.
 Some kittens like to play with objects like string or yarn.
 If these items are accidentally swallowed, they can cause severe intestinal damage, and you should only allow your kitten to play with them under supervision.

 Avoid using your hands as you play with your kitten.
 This can be dangerous and lead to human injury.
-The moving hand can become an appealing play object and attempts at correction could aggravate the situation.
-Although a young kitten may not inflict damage, as it ages and continues to use the owner’s body for play, serious injuries can result.
+The moving hand can become an appealing play object for a kitten.
+Although a young kitten may not inflict damage, as it ages and continues to use the owner’s body for play, the play can result in an injury.

-Simulated prey stimulates cats, so that wands and toys that can be pulled along or dangled in front of the cat are generally most effective.
-Fishing rod type toys and long wands with prey type toys (feather toys, catnip mice) on the end can be used to encourage play without contact with the owner’s body.
+A moving prey stimulates cats, so that wands and toys that can be pulled along or dangled in front of the cat are generally most attractive.
+Fishing rod type toys and long wands with prey type toys (feather toys, catnip mice) can be used to encourage play without contact with the owner’s body.
 Young kittens will often fetch small fleece toys or bat them.

-Why is my kitten always getting into mischief?
+Why is my kitten always involved into mischief?

 Another important part of the development of young animals is the need for exploration and investigation of new objects and new environments.